cleveradssolutions/CAS-iOS/Script PodFrameworks/README.md

-# CAS.AI iOS XCode Config script
+# CAS.AI Pod Frameowkrs setup script

 This script is designed to seamlessly load and build CAS Adapters, incorporating essential libraries from Cocoapods into the Frameworks directory to facilitate the iOS build process.